Science of Reading: What You Need to Know

 The Simple View of Reading

-How do we help students develop the skills they need to decode?
-Through systematic and explicit phonics instruction and decodable books, such as Just Right Reader Decodables.
+So, how do we help students develop the skills they need to decode?
+Through systematic and explicit phonics instruction and decodable books such as Just Right Reader Science of Reading Decodables.

-Dr. D. Ray Ruetzel, a senior research fellow at the Center for the School of the Future, explains that the magic of decodable books is they give students a different kind of practice.
-They reinforce the instruction taking place in the classroom by providing opportunities for students to apply their knowledge of phoneme/grapheme correspondences in real, connected text.
-Students are able to repeatedly practice phonological awareness, decoding, and sight word recognition skills in a structured, yet authentic and meaningful way.
+Dr. D. Ray Ruetzel, Senior Research Fellow at the Center for the School of the Future, explained in a Just Right Reader Science of Reading Symposium that decodable books are magical because they give students a different kind of practice.
+They reinforce the instruction in the classroom by providing opportunities to practice decoding skills in a structured yet authentic and meaningful way.

-Decodables are also important because they give readers a place to experience the joy that happens when they are decoding a word themselves for the first time (Messmer, 2023).
+Decodables are also important because they allow readers to experience the joy that occurs when they decode a word themselves for the first time (Messmer, 2023).

 Scarborough's Reading Rope